 Sixteen different sports were featured in Barcelona, with athletics having the largest number of entries.
-The most popular sport with spectators was indoor football, while table tennis garnered some attention of its own as well.
+The most popular sport with spectators was indoor football.

 The Opening Ceremony on 3 September in the Montjuic Olympic Stadium was attended by 65,000 spectators and watched by millions of viewers on television.
-Nearly 90 delegations took part in the parade, and support was reinforced by the presence of Juan Antonio Samaranch (President of the IOC), King Juan Carols and Queen Sofia of Spain, and Mayor Pasqual Maragall, who was highly supportive of the Games.
+Nearly 90 delegations took part in the parade, and support was reinforced by the presence of Juan Antonio Samaranch (President of the IOC), King Juan Carlos and Queen Sofia of Spain, and Mayor Pasqual Maragall, who were highly supportive of the Games.

-The USA finished atop the medal standings, with Germany a close second just four less overall medals.
-Great Britain, France and Spain made up the top five.
+The USA finished atop the medal standings, with Germany a close second, collecting just four fewer medals overall.
+Great Britain, France and Spain completed the top five.

-USA's visually impaired swimmer Trischa Zorn won 10 gold and two silver medals, while John Morgan and Bart Dodson of the USA won all eight medals in their swimming and athletics events, respectively.
-Teammate Elizabeth Scott took home seven golds in the pool.
+The USA's vision impaired swimmer Trischa Zorn won 10 gold and two silver medals, while her teammate Elizabeth Scott took home seven golds in the pool.
+Compatriots John Morgan and Bart Dodson won all eight medals in their swimming and athletics events, respectively.

-In wheelchair basketball, the Canadian women’s team won gold, beating the USA, 35-26, in the final.
+In wheelchair basketball, the Canadian women’s team won gold, beating USA 35-26 in the final.